 "Our goal is to inspire 1 million Australian women to take practical action on climate change by cutting I million tonnes of carbon dioxide, the main greenhouse gas pollutant causing global warming.
 And we want to do that by the end of 2012."

 Natalie Isaacs has wild red hair and the passion to match.
 She has expressive capable-looking hands and, most certainly, she has green thumbs.
 These and much more are important in the make-up of a woman who is committed to making a difference on climate change.
-An issue, she notes, which has taken a battering in the aftermath of Copenhagen, making the environment in which she works much tougher but no less important.
+An issue, she notes, which has taken a battering in the aftermath of Copenhagen (climate change conference in 2009), making the environment in which she works much tougher but no less important.

 We are sitting in the central city law offices of a friend of Natalie's who provides space for her (pro bono) to run the web-based environmental campaign, www.1millionwomen.com.au

-The interiors – to be kind – are workman like, a little sterile, ubiquitous.
+The interiors are workman-like: a little sterile, ubiquitous.
 They are the antithesis of the woman in front of me and her dauntingly large and completely engrossing passion to inspire 1 in 8 Australian women to cut 1 tonne of carbon dioxide in their daily lives... all by 2012.

 Natalie is a specialist in marketing to women, keeping them engaged and interested, loyal and passionate.
 For 22 years she had her own eponymously named cosmetics company, selling product through beauty salons while also manufacturing products that sold on the shelves of large retail outlets.